 Kombucha is very tasty and fun to make, but not completely free of risk.
 In the 1990s, there were some cases of acute poisoning from drinking kombucha, and the presence of toxic bacteria such as Bacillus anthracis (anthrax) have also been reported.
 Therefore, you may prefer not to buy a SCOBY anywhere but from a reliable source.
-Our SCOBYs are tested and guaranteed pathogen-free!
+Our SCOBYs are organic, tested and guaranteed pathogen-free!

 No two Kombucha SCOBYs are alike, but the following microbes are commonly found.
 Yeasts: Schizosaccharomyces pombe, Torulaspora delbrueckii and Zygosaccharomyces bailii.
 You will also find various candida and aspergillus yeasts.
 Bacteria commonly found in kombucha are Bacterium xylinum, Bacterium gluconium and Acetobacter hetogenum.